na-na-hi/renget/archive/h5izt6.md

 A sudden tremor shook the labyrinth, forcing the combatants apart.
 With a flash of light, the pro hero materialized amidst the fray - the explosive Impakt.The organizers must have deemed their army too disruptive.

-"None shall pass!"
+"Hello there, young heroes."
 Impakt bellowed.
-"Unless you can prove your worth, young heroes!"
+"I'm here to test your resolve."

 Before Inigo could appeal to them, Impakt crashed into their frontliners.
 With a combo of kicks and hooks he scattered Inigo's team.
 Inigo seethed, but restrained his anger.
 Fighting the pro directly would only make things worse.